nixos-asia/website/en/haskell-rust-ffi.md

 {#add-rust-lib}
 ## Add Rust Library as a Dependency

-Just like any other dependency, you'll first add it to your `.cabal` file:
+Just like any other dependency, you'll first add it to your `hello-haskell/hello-haskell.cabal` file:

 ```text
 executable hello-haskell